Ennomines

 (NCBI-index: 934826)

 The Common Wave (Cabera exanthemata) is a light brown to brown-grey speckled white moth.
 The wings have light brown curved transverse lines, three on the forewing and two on the hindwing.
 The speckle on the wings varies in intensity.
 The speckling is usually stronger in the female.
 This moth differs from the Common White Wave (Cabera pusaria) because of the more wavy transverse lines.
 The wingspan is 30-35mm.
-The flight period is in two generations from April to September.
+The flight period is two generations, from April to September.
 Host plant: Willow and Poplar.
 Dutch name: Bruine grijsbandspanner.
 Frisian name:

 Flying period: